-- A. Heat & Frost Insulation apprentices shall attend a minimum of 400 hours of paid related instruction and take such subjects and for such period of time as the Local Committee requires; to include Transition to Trainer. - B. Apprentices must attend school during the thirty day period following a lay-off.
+- A. Carpentry apprentices shall attend a minimum of 400 hours of paid related instruction and take such subjects and for such period of time as the Local Committee requires: to include Transition to Trainer. - B. Apprentices must attend school during the thirty day period following a lay-off.
 School attendance during this 30 day period shall be paid for by the most recent employer, as an obligation originally assumed by the employer unless the apprentice has been terminated for violation of the employer's written work rules. - C. Apprentices shall attend unpaid related instruction on their own time and take such subjects as the local committee requires as stated in Special Provisions.
+In no case shall these hours exceed 250 unless approved by the State Committee in writing.